Applying deep insight and rubber stamping are such counter-propositions.

 - Constructive emotion could have a part to play in an organization’s decision-making process.
 Concern arises where emotional decisions are allowed to override other more appropriate considerations which are supported by hard facts, and which could, if not challenged, result in an organization taking a wrong direction with potentially serious consequences.
 Directors need have maturity and discretion that can guide businesses wisely, and guide them not only with strict numbers but with constructive emotion.

-3. How Board Govern for change and innovation?
+3. How does Board Govern for change and innovation?

 Well run and governed organizations often fail to change or innovate and we are seeing the world where challenging change and innovation is a constant threat to established organizations.